-Trump’s New Chief of Staff, John Kelly, Is Making Overtures to Democrats
+Trump’s New Chief John Kelly Reaches Out to Top Dems to Save White House’s Agenda

 Trump’s sharp elbows, confrontational handling of health care reform, adamance in questioning Russian involvement in the campaign, and insistence that he won the popular vote have all alienated and alarmed Democrats—and a fair number of Republicans, too.
 And inside the White House, there is growing concern that little, if anything, will be accomplished without a structural and temporal change.

 Senior White House aides view Kelly as instrumental in making those reforms.
-The former Marine Corps general has the backing of top Trump advisers, including Steven Bannon, Jared Kushner and Trump’s daughter Ivanka.
-And he is seen within the walls of 1600 Pennsylvania Avenue as having perhaps the only type of temperament able to rein in the president’s worst impulses.
+The former Marine Corps general has the backing of top Trump advisers, including Steven Bannon, Jared Kushner, and Trump’s daughter Ivanka.
+And he is seen within the walls of 1600 Pennsylvania Ave. as having perhaps the only type of temperament able to rein in the president’s worst impulses.

 Capitol Hill Democrats aren’t as optimistic.
 Kelly does come to the job with more good will than his predecessor, Reince Priebus, who was never implicitly trusted by Democrats because of his strictly partisan roots.
 Whereas Priebus came into the job having just run the Republican National Committee, Kelly once served as the Marine Corps’ chief liaison to Capitol Hill.